arthurstevens/water-warden/README.md

 # Water Warden

+> Formally '***Amanzi Warden***', a prototype solution built based on (not for) issues outlined in the **Engineering For People Design Challenege 2024-2025**.
+<br>Nominally, targets issues of the plumbing system with high levels of untraced water loss and hijacking, contributing to droughts.

 A prototype web application for monitoring and managing plumbing infrastructure.
 Simulates how administrators could track node activity, sensor readings, and network health in a scalable, real-world irrigation system.

 ---